jainnirdesh/DDH-2.0-ROUND-1/README.md

-# 🌍 DeepData Hackathon 2025 – Climate Change Analysis
+# 🌍 DeepData Hackathon 2025

 This repository contains our submission for the **DeepData Hackathon 2025**, focused on analyzing **global climate change data** to generate actionable insights for policymakers.